dent-table/dent-table/docs/FORK_GUIDELINES.md

 ```
 then, you have to search in this document for a paragraph named `update blah blah blah`.

+NOTE: remember that not all comments starts with `//`.
+For example, html comments are of form `<!-- COMMENT -->`.
 --------------------------------------------------------

 ### create home layout according customer requirements